DaviZCodes/React-To-Do-List/README.md

 # Access the app at https://react-to-do-list-frontend.vercel.app

 ## Frontend and backend on Vercel
-> Frontend on CRA and Backend on NodeJS
+> Frontend on CRA and Backend on NodeJS and Express